 The copy of your letter to Col. R.F.
 Maury dated 5th ultimo which you was kind enough to furnish for he information of this office reached me after some delay & I intended when in Portland last week to have gone over to Vancouver for the purpose of calling upon you and conferring with reference to Indian affairs and not only east of the Cascade Mountains but at other points. p.
-532
+532 authority of the United States and ceasing their savage hostility will collect on a reservation I do not know of a location more adapted to their wants or less objectionable where the interests of the whites are considered than the tract reserved for those purposes in the Klamath Lakes country.

-I do not think that at this late day and at a time when the demands upon the treasury are so great that it will be of any use to attemot to obtain an appropriation for the support of Indians who are are now and have been hostile to the white and in a condition of actual war.
+I do not think that at this late day and at a time when the demands upon the treasury are so great that it will be of any use to attempt to obtain an appropriation for the support of Indians who are are now and have been hostile to the whites and in a condition of actual war.